I am not just the founding mother, but am also the most decorated member of my children’s fan club.

 Another explanation is difficult circumstances surrounding the death.
 Worden’s example is multiple losses within a short period of time, but I would add unresolved cause of death, such as a suicide, or when a body isn’t found, or when masses of people are killed in devastating events: a holocaust, a tsunami, a destructive hurricane.
 Or, less dramatic but equally problematic, the bereaved may have fought with the deceased and never worked through that anger.
 Or the mourner may discover facts about their loved one that shed an entirely different light upon the mourner’s understanding of the deceased–but there is no way to work through what may be perceived as a betrayal.
 I plan to address Reeve Lindbergh’s, daughter of Charles Lindberg, experience with this type of complication in a later post.

 Examples abound of causes for complication in grief.
-I had one client whose husband busted out in trading, and somehow failed to inform her of this relevant information.
+James* made a disaster of his last Las Vegas venture, and somehow failed to inform his wife Joanne* of this relevant information.
 He kept his counsel for almost 6 weeks, even as they planned their yearly trip to stay in the apartment they co-owned with their grown children, in a highrise building in the heart of Manhattan.

 They had scarcely set down the suitcases when he said he wanted to step out and enjoy their magnificent view–and jumped 110 floors to his death.

-Her furor was uncontainable.
-“I swear, Candida, I swear, if he came back today I’d kill him myself for what he’s done to me and to the children.
+Joanne’s furor was uncontainable.
+“I swear, if he came back today I’d kill him myself for what he’s done to me and to the children.
 I will never forgive him.”

 Welcome to a case of complicated bereavement.